 But first, why was flying to Phoenix from San Francisco good advice, you may ask?
 Well, it made us stop overnight in Sedona and see its stunning red rocky mountains.
 The Sedona stopover turned out to be worth for all that we had been told.
 And the drive from Sedona to Grand Canyon via Flagstaff – considered one of the 10 most scenic drives in USA – was beautiful.

 Back to our trip to the majestic natural wonder that is Grand Canyon.
+This along with our trip to Yosemite National park with kids made up for most of the outdoor adventures on the US west coast.

 With more than 200 miles in length and over a mile deep, it is difficult to comprehend the vastness of Grand Canyon even when you are standing at the rim and looking all around you.

 The Grand Canyon bike tour, gazing at the star-studded night and the dawn chase for the sunrise towards the East Rim were our top experiences.
-There are many other US national parks that make for fabulous family holidays, that I hope to visit to visit in future.
+There are many other US national parks that make for fabulous family holidays, that I hope to visit in future.

 A quick stop at the Grand Canyon Village